In Progress — Last updated: Wednesday

 Ingredients

-- 1 tbsp unsalted butter (for greasing muffin tin)
+- 1 tbsp unsalted butter (for greasing pan)

 - 1 tbsp olive oil